schatzlab/biomedicalresearch2021/assignments/assignment4/README.md

 ### Question 1.
 Hello World [5 pts]

-- Using [miniwdl](https://github.com/chanzuckerberg/miniwdl), develop a Hello World workflow that takes in a user's name (USER_NAME in string format) and outputs a file saying "Hello, USER_NAME!".
+- Using [miniwdl](https://github.com/chanzuckerberg/miniwdl), develop a Hello World workflow that takes in a user's name (`USER_NAME` in string format) and outputs a file saying `Hello, USER_NAME!`.
 Please submit your code as well as a screenshot of the window in which you run the code. **If you cannot successfully run miniwdl on your local computer, let us know as soon as possible so that we can provide an alternative.**

 ### Question 2.
 Identifying a Specific Variant [30 pts]